Launching a scenario¶

 Each trigger has an evaluation interval.
 DSS will perform the verification (Files timestamps, SQL query, Python code) at each interval.

-Note: time-based triggers do not have an evaluation interval.
+Time-based triggers do not have an evaluation interval.

 Examples¶